schuchert/schuchert.github.io/_posts/2024-03-02-SoSTaiChiSequence.md

 In general, start higher up, and work your way lower as you practice pose over multiple sessions.

-For example, I use a bench or table for Rag Doll.
+For example, I use a bench or table for Wide Dog.
 I can hold the pose with my hands on the floor, but I tend to target the backs of my legs.
 To get my shoulders targeted, I can externally rotate my arms, but then my arms are yang, and the rest of my body is yin, I'm confusing my nervous systems.